danveb/sail-master-II/README.md

 ## Description

-Sail-Master II is an application for experienced sailors and water sports’ enthusiasts that have a common goal to share the joy in sailing.
-This app lets users know if sailing conditions are appropriate to enjoy a day out on the water.
+Sail-Master II is an application for sailors and water sports’ enthusiasts that have a common goal to share the joy in sailing.
+This app lets users know if sailing conditions based on current wind parameters are appropriate to enjoy a day out on the water.
 Happy Sailing!

 ## Tech Stack